AlexIndiex/WaveRiftNoobGuides/README.md

-## 30fps TOTK on YuzuEA/Suyu for SteamDeck:
+## 30fps TOTK on YuzuEA for SteamDeck:

 - Requirements: keys and firmware 16.0.3 or newer from your switch, base game and update 1.2.0, EmuDeck, and mods.

-- Step 1: Go into desktop mode, install Suyu with EmuDeck (if you want Yuzu EA, use the Citrus folder from this repository).
+- Step 1: Go into desktop mode, install Yuzu with EmuDeck (or use an alternative, like Sudachi or Suyu).

-- Step 2: Move the keys and firmware inside `~/Emulation/bios/suyu/` or `~/Emulation/bios/yuzu/` if you prefer it.
+- Step 2: Move the keys and firmware inside `~/Emulation/bios/yuzu/` if you prefer it.

 - Step 3: Move the ROMs into EmuDeck inside `~/Emulation/ROMs/switch/` and install the update.

-- Step 4: Open Suyu/Yuzu, go into `Emulation>Configure>Graphics` in `Graphics` change `vsync mode` to `fifo relaxed`, move to the advanced tab and switch `ASTC recompression` to `BC3`, enable `Enable asynchronous presentation` and `Force maximum clocks`, switch `VRAM usage mode` to `Aggresive` everything else is stock.
+- Step 4: Open Yuzu, go into `Emulation>Configure>Graphics` in `Graphics` change `vsync mode` to `fifo relaxed`, move to the advanced tab and switch `ASTC recompression` to `BC3`, enable `Enable asynchronous presentation` and `Force maximum clocks`, switch `VRAM usage mode` to `Aggresive` everything else is stock.

 - Step 5: Download the zip file `TOTK-1.2.0-30fps.zip` and extract the content into the mods directory.
-With Suyu/Yuzu right-click on the game and select `open mod data location`.
+With Yuzu right-click on the game and select `open mod data location`.

 - Step 6: Go back into gaming mode and make sure you set in the quick access menu ![:button_aux_1:](assets/images/1054855178588795011.png?raw=true)![:button_aux_2:](assets/images/1054855180253929542.png?raw=true) the GPU clock at 1200 and lock the FPS limiter to 30.
 With some decks decreasing the TDP to 11/13 watts helps with battery life.